JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 The mentioned layers are restricted from component footprints, unless the footprint contains explicit limits/boundaries for the manufacturer or in-house to know.

 ## Licenses
 Under no circumstances must any licensed content excluding academic use be used in the building of the components.
-This in general applies to especially 3d models found on the internet.
+This in general applies to 3d models found on the internet.

 ## Online Guides
-If you are interesed in further knowledge in the proper way of handling large scale libraries, we can recommend the following links:
+If you are interesed in further knowledge in the proper way of handling large scale libraries, I recommend the following links:

 [What is new in IPC-7351C](http://www.ocipcdc.org/archive/What_is_New_in_IPC-7351C_03_11_2015.pdf)